Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 <h5>Get the software.</h5>

 I've only tried this for Trusty Tahr and Wiley Weasel<sup name="a6">[6](#f6)</sup>, so I don't know if older versions work.
-We'll do Trusty Tahr since that's what I currently have set up on in the lab.
+We'll do Trusty Tahr since that's what is currently have set up on in the lab.

 Ubuntu has a very complete (i.e. somewhat crazy) distribution set-up.
 If you want absolutely every piece of software from Ubuntu, you can mirror it to your drive.
-However, it's about 680G of data so you better a) have a big drive and b) have a lot of time or an great bandwidth.
+However, it's about 680G of data so you better a) have a big drive and b) have a lot of time and/or great bandwidth.
 I tried mirroring the whole thing, but it took approximately 3 days to get about 260G.

 I'm not a patient person, so I figured that was the wrong way to go.

 I then just started pulling the distribution iso that I wanted, much simpler, and mirroring that.
 The only problem with this is that you're strictly limited to the software on the ISO.
 Unless your backend nodes have internet access (most don't if you're running a real cluster), getting other packages can be tricky.
 There is a middle way to pull in more packages available in any given Ubuntu distro.
 I'll give details for that in the "Turning it to 11" section of this document.

 So really, let's get the software.
 On some internet connected machine, get the Ubuntu ISO of the distribution you want.
-Get the Ubuntu x86_64 server version.
+Use the Ubuntu x86_64 server version.
 I guess you could use Desktop also; I just haven't done it.

 I either use the torrents from the [Ubuntu Alternative Downloads](http://www.ubuntulinux.org/download/alternative-downloads)